How to be camera-ready for your business video

 You’ll feel and act a lot more natural if you’ve not trying to recite word for word a text you’ve tried to memorize.
 While it’s a good idea for many people to look at the questions beforehand and even prepare a few notes or key points, there is such a thing as being too prepared.
 Neither struggling to remember lines nor reeling them off with flat intonation sounds good.
 Your on-camera self will look and feel best when you’re engaging in a conversation with the person beside the lens, rather than performing a recitation.

 Speak from your heart

 Unless you’re a trained actor, trying to speak in someone else’s words from a script will almost always sound stiff and unnatural.
-You are knowledgeable about your business or service.
-You know your products and your issues.
-You just need to share what you know and care about.
+You are knowledgeable about your business or service, your products and your issues.
+Share what you know and care about.
 It really is as easy as that.
 And if you flub a point?
 No worries – go back and read point #1.

 Forget the camera

-These are the basics to get you started.
+These are the basics.
 Being on camera is an important and useful skill.
 And before you realize it, it will be over: our clients really do tell us after the experience that it was more enjoyable and quicker than they’d imagined.

 If you need a little help stepping in front of the lens, get in touch.
 We’re ready for your close-up!